rjmatthews62/MooCoderPy/README.md

 If you set **@edit-option local+** on your MOO server, the **@edit** command will be redirected to MooCoderPy's internal editor.
 Selecting **Edit->Send Update (or F5)** will issue the correct command to update whatever you are currently editing.
+Each edited item will have its own tab, and you can use the test line as for the verbs.

 **Project->New Tab (Ctrl+N)** - Loads a verb into its own tab.
 Press F5 to compile.